OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 The **SoftLayer** Hybrid driver is no longer included in the main distribution.
 It can be however manually installed through the `SoftLayer Add-on <https://github.com/OpenNebula/addon-softlayer>`__.

+The **Block LVM** Storage driver is no longer included in the main distribution.
+It can be however manually installed through the `LVM Add-on <https://github.com/OpenNebula/addon-lvm>`__.

 OpenNebula Administrators and Users
 ================================================================================